Magret Duck Breast, brandied peaches and cherries sauces

 - 1 tablespoon brandy

-- Stir all ingredients together in a small pan on the very lowest heat, stirring frequently and mashing down the peaches, continue stirring frequently to a rather smooth paste.
+- Preparing the Peach Sauce: Stir all ingredients together in a small saucepan on the very lowest heat, stirring frequently and mashing down the peaches, continue stirring frequently to a smooth paste, around fifteen minutes

-- Stir all ingredients together in a small pan on the very lowest heat and cook until thickened, stirring frequently.
+- Preparing the Cherries Sauce: Stir all ingredients together in a small saucepan on the very lowest heat and cook, stirring frequently until thickened, around fifteen minutes